Mobile home pulled over by Virginia State Troopers after house gets stuck in street, hits overpass - NewsBreak

 The mobile home was eventually pulled over by state troopers.

 Virginia State Police said the mobile home was over-height, and had actually hit an overpass just after 8 p.m.
-There were no signs of damage to the bridge.AAA says empty gas tank could cost you more than filling up: Here’s why
+There were no signs of damage to the bridge.AAA says empty gas tank could cost you more than filling up

 The 64-year-old driver from Coats, North Carolina, was not injured and will be charged with an over-height vehicle violation.